We’re Seeing Law School Applications Begin to Rebound!

-Concern over rising tuition, student debt, and the diminishing prospects of employment upon graduation caused application volume to plummet to nearly 50,000 for 2014-2015.
-(This is about half the number of 2004 applicants a few short years ago.
+Concern over rising tuition, student debt, and the diminishing prospects of employment upon graduation caused application volume to plummet to nearly half the number of 2004 applicants a few short years ago.
 However, LSAT registrations increased 3.3% for the 2016-2017 cycle that ended with the February exam, even if applications were down 1.9% through March 31.
 (By way of perspective, 87% of last year’s applications were received by March 31, 2016.
 And, yes, we’ll continue to monitor and update these statistics!)

 The fact of the matter is that the country’s downward economy has affected the law profession just like any other means of work.
 Despite such doom and gloom statistics the current culture of the nation’s law schools is not without strains of opportunity.
 Law schools are responding to the new environment by accepting students they would not have admitted before, with some schools offering across-the-board tuition discounts to keep up their enrollments.